ResearchMachine/ResearchMachine/README.md

 **Brief:**
 * Msc of Applied Mathematics and Computer Science (Russia, 2018);
-* 5 years professional experience in oil production modeling as a Research Engineer, Data Scientist, Applied Mathematician;
+* 5 years experience in oil production modeling as a Research Engineer, Data Scientist, Applied Mathematician;
 * Success conducting Data Science and Mathematical Mode techniquesls to support business decision-making.